mikepgit/ren-shared/README.md

 # Renaissance Shared Project

 Here's a quick introduction about what this project is all about.
+And here is some more awesome detail abotu this project.